Doug Gilmour: St. Louis Blues

 An 86-point season followed in 1987–88.
 Gilmour was part of history in a December 19, 1987, game against the Boston Bruins, a 7–5 victory.
 Two seconds after Ken Linseman scored for Boston, Gilmour replied for St. Louis as the pair combined to set a record for the fastest two goals in league history.

 Gilmour became embroiled in a legal conflict.
 He was sued in August 1988 by the parents of a 14-year-old girl who alleged that Gilmour had sexually assaulted their daughter.
 His wife Robyne, the Blues organization and the team's president Jack Quinn were also named in the $1 million lawsuit as it was alleged that they "knew or should have known" about the alleged abuse.
 The Blues were also accused of pretending to negotiate a payment while attempting to trade Gilmour without informing the other team of the allegations.
 One week later, on September 6, the Blues traded Gilmour to the Flames in a multi-player deal.
-Gilmour, Mark Hunter, Steve Bozek and Michael Dark were sent to Calgary in exchange for Mike Bullard, Craig Coxe and Tim Corkery.
+Gilmour, Mark Hunter, Steve Bozek and Michael Dark were sent to Calgary in exchange for Mike Bullard, Craig Coxe, and Tim Corkery.
+Bozek, however, was traded to the Vancouver Canucks that same day.
 Gilmour expressed disappointment at leaving the Blues, but stated that "from what has happened the past week, on our part and on the St. Louis Blues' part, it was our best solution."